 In addition to the program at the Centre, a week of study at an outside residential workshop each year is also required (for an additional fee).

-Each year senior Alexander Technique teacher, Martha Hansen Fertman, a sponsoring member of ATI, makes two visits to the program.
+Each year senior Alexander Technique teacher, Martha Hansen Fertman, a sponsoring member of ATI, makes a visit to the program.
 The program incorporates, as well, a visit from at least one other international teacher each year, enabling students to experience a diversity of teaching styles and gain exposure to the wider Alexander Technique community.
-Previous visiting teachers to the program have included: Meade Andrews, Sakiko Ishitsubo, Rosa Luisa Rossi, Peter Nobes, Janet Feindel, Ariel Weiss Holyst, Bruce Fertman and Monica Gray.
+Previous visiting teachers to the program have included: Meade Andrews, Sakiko Ishitsubo, Rosa Luisa Rossi, Peter Nobes, Janet Feindel, Ariel Weiss Holyst, Bruce Fertman, Monica Gray, Tommy Thompson, Gilles Estran and Kathryn Armour.
 During the course of the program an effort is made to ensure visits by teachers who are sponsoring members of ATI in order to facilitate subsequent certification after graduation.

 Students wishing to enroll in the program must: have had a minimum of thirty private lessons with the program Director or a recognized and certified teacher of the Technique; be interviewed by the Director; provide a written statement describing the applicant’s motivations and intentions for training.

 Fees for the program are: $7,000 (+HST) annually, payable in three installments (Sept/Jan/May) of $2,100 (+HST); with a $700 (+HST) deposit payable at time of initial acceptance, and at the end of each year to confirm attendance the following fall.

 Visitors and prospective students are welcome to participate in the training program at a rate of $100/day (+HST) for up to seven days.
 At the discretion of the Director, visiting hours may be applied to the requirements of the training program should the participant wish to enroll.

 See the Training Schedule for days and times of Sessions.